mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer/giant-soul.md

 - The target's weapons and equipment grow to match its new size
 - The target's attacks with these weapons use twice the damage dice and damage modifiers
 - The target has advantage on Strength ability checks and saving throws
+- The target is able to use hit dice as if they finished a short rest (but gains no other benefits)

 If there isn't enough room for the target to double its size, the creature or object attains the maximum possible size in the space available.
 In this circumstance, the DM may declare that the creature becomes restrained.